The default route is being routed to the VPN in AWS Client VPN.

 • reject

-In this case, we are using ignore to silently ignore the redirect-gateway block-local instruction sent by the server.
+In this case, we are using `ignore` to silently ignore the `redirect-gateway block-local` instruction sent from the server.

 merit

-• Preserve existing configuration: Unlike route-nopull, you can ignore specific route configurations while preserving other route configurations.
+• Maintaining existing settings: Unlike `route-nopull`, this allows you to ignore only specific settings while preserving other route settings.

 Disadvantages

-• Security considerations: Not sending all traffic through the VPN, which may be an issue depending on your security policies.
+• Security considerations: Not routing all traffic through the VPN may cause problems depending on your security policy.

 What is TunnelCrack?